sqlxpert/lights-off-aws/README.md

     in every target AWS account, in every target region.
 See the note in [Quick Start](#quick-start) Step&nbsp;4.

- 4. Install Lights Off using CloudFormation or Terraform.
-The management AWS account, or the IAM of a delegated administrator, must be used.
+ 4. Install Lights Off as a StackSet, using CloudFormation or Terraform.
+The management AWS account, or the IAM role of a delegated administrator, must be used.

     - **CloudFormation** _Easy!_